Amolition/helical-tech-test/README.md

 - The current Docker setup is ephemeral by default.
 Data may be lost when the container is removed/recreated (for example after `docker compose down`).
 - If the database is empty, call `POST /api/rest/demo` again to generate fresh sample data.
+- For changes to code to be applied, the container will need to be rebuilt and launched with `docker compose up --build`.
+Beware that all data in the container will be lost.